 We’ve all dreamt of being able to fly.
-It’s an longing that probably originated the moment we looked up and marvelled at the birds as they soared across the great blue sky, wondering what it must be like to admire the world from high above.
-Human imagination and science have both given us the ability to do such a thing, and these have fortunately never been taken it away from us.
+It’s a longing that probably originated the moment we looked up and marveled at the birds as they soared across the great blue sky, wondering what it must be like to admire the world from high above.
+Human imagination and science have both given us the ability to do such a thing, and these have fortunately never been taken away from us.
 But what if evolution took that away from the very birds that inspired us to fly?
-For them, would the fall from grace be as blunt and backwards as it sounds?
+For them, would the fall from grace be as blunt and backward as it sounds?
 In the Galapagos, we can visually experience such a case in nature.
-It seems that only a select group of cormorants in the entire world have been picked for such a peculiar adaptation, and these are the flightless cormorants (Phalacrocorax harrisi) of the Galapagos.
-In this blog, we briefly sift through the different theories that have been presented to try decipher the mystery behind these cormorants and their long-forgotten ability to fly.
+It seems that only a select group of cormorants in the entire world have been picked for such a peculiar adaptation, and these are the flightless cormorants (Phalacrocorax harrisi) of the Galapagos Islands.
+In this blog, we briefly sift through the different theories that have been presented to try to decipher the mystery behind these cormorants and their long-forgotten ability to fly.

 The flightless cormorant still has a pair of vestigial wings that serve as a clue for why flightlessness might have occurred.
 With its large body and tiny wings, the bird resembles an overgrown baby bird – a characteristic that serves as the perfect visual evidence for scientists to posit that a mutation might have occurred in coding and non-coding regions of their DNA.
 It would appear that the mutation might have caused the birds to retain juvenile characteristics that were then carried into adulthood.

 Scientists still aren’t quite sure how the flightless cormorant lost its ability to fly and what provoked it to lose its ability to fly.
 Another possibility is that these Galapagos cormorants simply are making use of the utopian archipelago (which is pretty predator- and pathogen-free).
 This is one reason these bizarre and ambling species can survive the way it is on the islands.